Implication of variants on COVID-19 antigen test detection

 Assumptions: Some data shown above may be presumptive based on the assay biochemistry and protein target as indicated in data provided by the manufacturer.
 While mutations in the s antigen are the most prevalent, very few antigen assays target this biomarker instead of focusing on the detection of the N antigen.
-Mutations have been reported in the N terminus of the N antigen though most assays target the C terminus and so are not anticipated to impact assay performance Confirmation of performance via lab testing with clinical specimens representing each variant is recommended.
+Mutations have been reported in the N terminus of the N antigen though most assays target the C terminus and so are not anticipated to impact assay performance.
+Confirmation of performance via lab testing with clinical specimens representing each variant is recommended.

-Explore all of the COVID-19 Diagnostics dashboards:
+Explore other COVID-19 Diagnostics dashboards:

-- Global Availability of COVID-19 Diagnostic Tests
+- Global availability of COVID-19 diagnostic tests

-- Regulatory Authorizations by Country for COVID-19 Diagnostic Tests
+- Regulatory authorizations by country for COVID-19 diagnostic tests

 - Implications of variants on molecular test detection